stackblitz/docs/docs/guides/user-guide/working-in-stackblitz-editor.md

 # {{ $frontmatter.title }}

-This page covers what to expect when using the StackBlitz editor.
+This page covers what to expect when using StackBlitz.

-## What is StackBlitz editor?
+## What is StackBlitz?

 <!-- @include: ./parts/codeflow-ide.md -->